1. Introduction

 • Report partial recovery even if an error occurred

-3. Improve overall Makefile (closing #212).
+16. Improve overall Makefile (closing #212).

 Details

 In FSL11, the make install command would fail if the source directory was not owned by root.
 While this situation would not normally occur, it could if the make install was executed a second time after an initial installation.
 This might happen, for example, if make install were used to reset the /usr2/fs link.
-The failure occurred because of a confluence of two issues: (i) git was unnecessarily used to determine the version of the FS during for the install target and (ii) the version of git in FSL11, and probably later versions, will throw an error if the directory is not owned by the user.
+The failure occurred because of a confluence of two issues: (i) git was unnecessarily used to determine the version of the FS with the install target and (ii) the version of git in FSL11, and probably later versions, will throw an error if the directory is not owned by the user.
 The problem was resolved by removing the use of git to determine the FS version for make install.

 Thanks to Jon Quick (HartRAO) for reporting this issue.